 Positron emission tomography (PET) is a sophisticated medical imaging technique.
 It uses a radioactive tracer to pinpoint differences in tissues on the molecular level.
-A PET scan can detect differences in body functions, such as blood flow, use of oxygen, and uptake of sugar (glucose) molecules.
+A whole-body PET scan can detect differences in body functions, such as blood flow, use of oxygen, and uptake of sugar (glucose) molecules.
 This allows your doctor to see how certain organs are functioning.

-The scan takes about 20 to 40 minutes.
+The scan takes about 20 to 30 minutes.